 I also try to get shots that include young children (toddlers especially) out of the way early so I don’t miss their window.

-Other than that, all the groupings are done before I’ll do any candid stuff that’s not on the list.
+Other than that, all the groupings are done before doing any candid stuff that’s not on the list.

-I can’t say this enough… your images need to be consistent in every respect.
+I can’t say this enough…your extended family pictures need to be consistent in every aspect.

-When the family get their gallery and need to decide what to print and frame for their wall, they’ll be looking for photos of each grouping all in landscape, or all in portrait, in the same location, same backdrop, same editing style, etc.
+When the family gets their gallery and needs to decide what to print and frame for their wall, they’ll be looking for photos of each grouping all in landscape, or all in portrait, in the same location, same backdrop, same editing style, etc.

 So keep this in mind when shooting every single grouping:

-For the whole family shot, you can mix them up, or group them in their individual family groups.
+For the whole family shot, you can mix or group them into their individual family groups.
 Whichever way you do it, place grandparents front and centre.

-Make sure they’re no more than 3 people deep – this means you can shoot at a mid range aperture that gets them all in focus whilst still giving you a decently blurred background.
+Make sure they are no more than 3 people deep.
+This means you can shoot at a mid-range aperture that gets them all in focus whilst still giving you a decently blurred background.

-Ask women to stand at a 45 degree angle to the lens as it’s more flattering, and facing their partner if their partner is next to them.
+Ask women to stand at a 45-degree angle to the lens — as it’s more flattering — facing their partner if next to them.

-When I’ve got them all positioned, I check to make sure there’s no big blocks of the same colour sanding next to one another – I try to mix it up in terms of colour and patterns.
+When I’ve got them all positioned, I check to make sure there are no big blocks of the same colour standing next to one another.
+I always try to mix it up in terms of colour and patterns.

-Once it looks good, I take a LOT of photos.
+Once it looks good, I take a LOT of photos of the extended family.
 Just focus and shoot, focus and shoot, focus and shoot.
 I’m talking at least 10 or more.
-Then I’ll zoom riiiight in on my LCD to ensure I’ve got a LOT of sharp focus photos, because there is a 99% chance you will need to head swap to get the perfect whole family shot.
+Then I’ll zoom riiiight in on my LCD to ensure I’ve got a LOT of sharp focus photos because there is a 99% chance you will need to head swap to get the perfect whole family shot.

 Tip: Learn how to head swap in Photoshop, or be prepared to pay someone to do it.

-Then I do the rest of the combos, always checking my camera when I think I’m done with each group that I got at least one perfect shot (before letting them go!).
+Then I do the rest of the combos.
+When I think I’m done with a group, I always check my camera to ensure I got at least one perfect shot (before letting them go!).

 So, here’s all that in a nutshell:

-I find a spot in open shade with a neutral ground such as gravel which makes a great backdrop, get the kids to sit cross legged on the ground, and I take portraits from slightly above them so that I can fill the frame with the ground.
+I find an open shade spot with a neutral ground such as gravel which makes a great backdrop.
+And then, I get the kids to sit cross-legged and take portraits from slightly above them so I can fill the frame with the ground.

-This way I don’t have to be mindful of random people walking into the frame, and that lets me work super fast – we are in a public space after all so random pedestrians are common!
+This way, I don’t have to be mindful of random people walking into the frame, which lets me work super fast.
+After all, we are in a public space, so random pedestrians are usual!

-I run these in an almost military fashion, but I do it with humour so it gets the kids laughing and interested and wanting to have a turn.
-I can easily shoot 10 kids portraits in 10 minutes
+I run these in an almost military fashion, but I do it with humour to get the kids laughing and interested and wanting to have a turn.
+I can easily shoot 10 kids portraits in 10 minutes.

 Once again, be cohesive.
 Take each portrait from the same angle, same framing, same settings, and leave a little room for cropping just in case.